 - 1.2.
-The program, with approval of its Sponsoring Institution, must designate a primary clinical site. ^(Core) - 1.3.
-There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment. ^(Core) - 1.3.a.
+The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
+(Core) - 1.2.a.
+The Sponsoring Institution must also sponsor an Accreditation Council for Graduate Medical Education (ACGME)-accredited residency program in emergency medicine. - 1.3.
+There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
+(Core) - 1.3.a.
 The PLA must be renewed at least every 10 years.
+(Core)

-(Core) - 1.3.b.
-The PLA must be approved by the designated institutional official (DIO). ^(Core) - 1.4.
-The program must monitor the clinical learning and working environment at all participating sites. ^(Core) - 1.5.
-At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director. ^(Core)
+- 1.3.b.
+The PLA must be approved by the designated institutional official (DIO).
+(Core) - 1.4.
+The program must monitor the clinical learning and working environment at all participating sites.
+(Core) - 1.5.
+At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
+(Core)